zaldre/blog/content/posts/external-dns.md

 I'm running two separate ExternalDNS deployments - one for Pi-hole (internal only) and one for Cloudflare (internet facing).
 This gives me flexibility to have split brain DNS depending on whether I'm at home or not.

-I also annotate the services with something that indicates the service is internet facing for the Cloudflare instance to pick up and manage.
+I also selectivly annotate the services with something that indicates the service is internet facing for the Cloudflare instance to pick up and manage.

 EG: (external-dns.alpha.kubernetes.io/hostname: stats.zaldre.com)